Formula One race weekend: Sprint qualifying

-Following the decision to make sprints standalone from 2023 onwards, sprints were given a dedicated qualifying session, dubbed in 2023 "sprint shootout" and "sprint qualifying" in 2024.
-The format of sprint shootout is the same as qualifying, but with the three segments (dubbed "SQ1", "SQ2" and "SQ3" instead of "Q1", "Q2" and "Q3") being shorter at 12 minutes, 10 minutes and 8 minutes, instead of 18, 15 and 12 minutes.
+Following the decision to make sprints standalone from onwards, sprints were given a dedicated qualifying session, dubbed in 2023 "sprint shootout" and starting from "sprint qualifying".
+The format of sprint qualifying is the same as qualifying, but with the three segments (dubbed "SQ1", "SQ2" and "SQ3" instead of "Q1", "Q2" and "Q3") being shorter at 12 minutes, 10 minutes and 8 minutes.
 Initially, new tyres were mandatory for each phase, with mediums for SQ1 and SQ2, and softs for SQ3.
 This was changed for the 2023 Austrian Grand Prix to allow teams the ability to use any set of soft tyres, be it new or used, for SQ3, after Lando Norris could not run in SQ3 at the 2023 Azerbaijan Grand Prix, after exhausting his allocation of soft tyres.
 (Note: In theory, Norris could have run intermediate wet or full wet tyres during the dry SQ3 session.)